secretuniversity/secret-box-vite-template/README.md

 This [Setting Up Your Environment](https://docs.scrt.network/secret-network-documentation/development/getting-started/setting-up-your-environment) guide will help you get going on your journey developing a Secret Box.

-In addition to the Secret Contract setup, you will also need to install `Nodejs` and `yarn` for the integration tests and frontend app.
+In addition to the Secret Contract setup, you will also need to install `Nodejs`, `yarn` and `ts-node` for the integration tests and frontend app.

 ### Install Nodejs